New York City bid for the 2012 Summer Olympics: Hudson Yards

 Despite the failure to approve the West Side Stadium, the site of the West Side Rail Yards still saw development.
 The Hudson Yards Redevelopment Project saw the construction of multiple buildings and mixed-use developments which has led to the creation of a new neighborhood.
 The new buildings feature office space and residential space.
-A shopping mall has also been opened.
+A shopping mall was also opened as part of the project.

 Renovations were made to the Javits Center (which would have hosted multiple Olympic events) and the 7 Train was extended to its current terminal at 34th Street.
 The High Line originates at the Hudson Yards and is an elevated urban park built on former train tracks.

 Wynn Resorts had proposed to build an 80 story resort and casino with 1,750 rooms at the Hudson Yards.
-It would have been constructed on the site of where the West Side Stadium would have been built, but Wynn withdrew their proposal in May 2025.
+It would have been constructed on the site of where the West Side Stadium would have been built, but Wynn withdrew its proposal in May 2025.